-AUDDIS (Automated Direct Debit Instruction Service) is the Bacs service enabling organisations to set-up new Direct Debit Instructions (DDIs) to their payer’s banks electronically.
+AUDDIS (Automated Direct Debit Instruction Service) is the Bacs service enabling organisations to set-up new Direct Debit Instructions (DDIs) to their payer’s Payment Service Provider (PSP) electronically.

 Invalid Direct Debit Instructions (DDIs) are returned to Service Users via the bank returned AUDDIS service.
 These are made available by SmartDebit upon receipt.